nickcotton/nickcotton.com/src/_posts/my-2025-digital-resolutions.md

 ## 6. Explore and participate in some of the non-billionaire-owned social networks and apps

-Have like the look of Glass for a long time and I'm an active lurker on Mastodon and Bluesky
+Have liked the look of Glass for a long time and I'm an active lurker on Mastodon and Bluesky.
+Also hear good things about pixelfed but I'm beginning to worry that social media was just a mistake, whether it's centralised or not.

 ## 7. Tidy up my iPhone homescreen and apps